 In addition to investing in the growth of our existing contracts, we continuously seek to expand our operations by securing new contracts.
-While lottery is offered in 45 states and the District of Columbia, iLottery Instants or DBGs are currently offered in only the nine states depicted in the map below (excluding states that offer only subscription-based iLottery).
+While lottery is offered in 45 states and the District of Columbia, iLottery Instants or DBGs are currently offered in only nine states and the District of Columbia as depicted in the map below (excluding states that offer only subscription-based iLottery).
 We believe that many more states will elect to offer iLottery, and we believe we will continue to win new contracts.